| | |

 Sloan Canyon Trails

-I don’t know much about this trail network.
+I don’t know much about the Sloan Canyon trail network.
 It’s shaped kind of like a butterfly with a left and right ‘wing’ with Pandemic providing a bridge between the two.
 Litterbox seems like a popular trail and after looking at TrailForks, this is a route I came up with based on reviews.

 Union Trails